AlGepe/OmniSnippets_JS/docs/customJS/c2c/template.rst

 tl;dr
 ~~~~~

-When you want to create a new calcualtor with a lot of cJS, the Template Calculator is a good starting point.
+When you want to create a new calculator with a lot of cJS, the Template Calculator is a good starting point.
 It contains a suggested organization and several examples of the most common functions. **Clone it first** and modify it to your heart's desire afterwards.

 .. rubric:: Footnote

-.. _[#f1] For vegetarians it would be the... "tofu and potatoes", I gues
+.. [#f1] For vegetarians it would be the... "tofu and potatoes", I guess.